 Today I’m sharing simple guest room ideas and cozy tips that will help you get through the holiday season while entertaining guests!
 These tips can be used year-round to ensure your guests feel at home during their stay.

 Entertaining season is about to officially be in full swing!
 Can you believe Thanksgiving is only a month away?
-Since we’re hosting Thanksgiving and Christmas this year at our house, I’ve been working to give our guest bedroom a bit of a refresh.
+Since we’re hosting Thanksgiving and Christmas this year at our house, I’ve been working to give our guest bedroom a bit of a homey refresh.
 A few weeks back, I shared my guest bedroom mood board & design plans.
-And today I thought I’d share some guest room ideas and cozy tips, as well as the progress we’ve made so far in the space!
+And today I thought I’d share some simple guest room ideas and cozy tips, as well as the progress we’ve made so far in the space!

 This post contains affiliate links for your shopping convenience.
 Although it is not sponsored, Serena & Lily did provide me with some of the product I requested for this post.
 Click here to read my full disclosure policy.